developed in Institute of Molecular Biology and Genetics of NASU

 Test system prototypes have been developed for the DNA diagnostics of following hereditary monogenic diseases: cystic fibrosis, phenylketonuria, spinal muscular atrophy, Martin-Bell syndrome and hemochromatosis.

-The structural–based drug discovery against pathogenic bacteria (Mykhaylo A. Tukalo, Dr.Sci., Professor, Corresponding Member of NASU).
+The structural–based drug discovery against pathogenic bacteria (Mykhaylo A. Tukalo, Dr.Sci., Professor, Full Member of NASU).